|Jessica Medeiros Garrison|

 I decided I had nothing more to lose—so I rolled up my sleeves and fought back.

 In other words, Garrison didn't decide to sue me until I wrote a follow-up post about the parentage of her son.
-One could reasonable state that her lawsuit was based almost entirely on that follow-up post about Luther Strange being the father of her Garrison's child.
+One could reasonably conclude that her lawsuit was based almost entirely on that follow-up post about Luther Strange being the father of her child.

 For Garrison, there is a slight problem with all of that--I never wrote such a follow-up post.
 In fact, I never reported--at any time or any place--that Luther Strange was the father of her child.
 I invite readers who are interested to go to the search box at the top of this blog, key in "Jessica Medeiros Garrison and Luther Strange" (which should call up everything I've written about them), and see if there is any reporting about the parentage of Garrison's son.
 I can tell you the answer in advance: It's no.